-If the emergency assistance payment is And the program is Then the treatment is • ALTCS • SSI-MAO • MSP Counted as unearned income.
+If the emergency assistance payment is And the program is Then the treatment is Issued to the budget group member to pay for food or shelter • ALTCS • SSI-MAO • MSP Counted as unearned income.
 Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
 Issued as a vendor payment on behalf of the budget group member All programs Excluded.
 Specifically designated for a medical service or a social service